Skip to main content

 Estrogen is a key regulator of your body’s internal thermostat.
 One of its functions is to help maintain a stable core body temperature.
 As estrogen levels decline, particularly during perimenopause and menopause, this regulatory capacity is compromised.
 The result is often the sudden, intense heat of hot flashes and night sweats.

-These are intensely disruptive to sleep, often causing abrupt awakenings and making it difficult to return to a state of rest.
+These vasomotor symptoms are intensely disruptive to sleep, often causing abrupt awakenings and making it difficult to return to a state of rest.
 Each event is a physiological stressor that fragments sleep architecture, preventing you from descending into the deeper, more restorative stages.

 Progesterone the Calming Agent

 Progesterone functions as one ofthe body’s primary calming agents.
 It has a natural soothing effect on the nervous system.
-This hormone is chemically converted in the body into a powerful called allopregnanolone, which directly interacts with brain receptors that promote tranquility and relaxation.
+This hormone is chemically converted in the body into a powerful neurosteroid called allopregnanolone, which directly interacts with brain receptors that promote tranquility and relaxation.
+A decline in progesterone means a lower production of this calming metabolite.
+This can lead to feelings of anxiety, restlessness, and a racing mind, particularly at night, making it difficult to initiate sleep.

 Testosterone and Sleep Structure

 In both men and women, testosterone is essential for maintaining the structural integrity of sleep.
-It plays a significant part in sustaining the deeper, stages.
+It plays a significant part in sustaining the deeper, slow-wave sleep stages.
 This is the phase of sleep where the body undergoes its most significant physical repair and memory consolidation.

-When are low, individuals often experience a lighter, more fragmented sleep pattern with more frequent awakenings.
+When testosterone levels are low, individuals often experience a lighter, more fragmented sleep pattern with more frequent awakenings.
 This leads to a feeling of being unrested even after a full night in bed, because the most physically restorative phases of sleep were never adequately reached or maintained.

 The quality of your sleep is a direct reflection of your underlying hormonal health, with key hormones orchestrating the body’s ability to rest and repair.